 Aek Nauli is a protected forest area and eco-tourism park located 10.5 km (6.5 mi) north of Parapat, Simalungun.
 It provides camping grounds as well as light to medium trekking paths across the jungle.
 Situated right across the Aek Nauli Foresty Research Center, the park covers a total area of 19 square kilometers (7.3 sq mi).
 To see it on the map, click here.

 Aek Nauli offers a unique trekking experience.
 The trekkers will reach Lake Toba (east shore) after spending 1 hour of medium trekking (up to 2 hours on a lighter path) from the park gate.
-Its camping and outbound training areas are quiet except for the sound of birds singing and waterfalls.
-There is also a passing lane to see the birds, the honey bee cultivation, and the tapping of incense sap and pine resin.
+Its camping and outbound training areas are quiet except for the sound of waterfalls and singing birds.
+Further, there is a passing lane to see the birds, the honey bee cultivation, and the tapping of incense sap and pine resin.
 Visitors can practice tapping on some trees.

 What to Enjoy

 There are many locations to enjoy at the park, but try not to miss the trekking.
 Four climbs are quite sharp, but the rest should be easy.
 Even if it rains, the terrain is not quickly muddy.

 Once you have reached the shore, there are two ways to go back.
 First, you may go down from the same road.
 Second, take a detour, but your exit won’t be from the forest gate.